 Formation of Honors Committee

-Prior to the end of the seventh semester, a student must form an honors committee, consisting of three faculty members: the student’s supervising faculty member (who acts as chair) and two other faculty members, at least one of whom must be from a department other than that of the supervising faculty member.
+Prior to the end of the seventh semester, a student must form an honors committee, consisting of three faculty members: the student’s supervising faculty member (who acts as chair) and two other faculty members.
 These additional faculty members should be chosen in consultation with the supervising faculty member.
-When appropriate, post-doctoral staff or faculty members from other universities may be appointed.
+When appropriate, faculty members from other universities may be appointed.

 Written Research Proposal